clayne/hacktical-c/task/README.md

 typedef void (*hc_task_body)(struct hc_task *);
 ```

-We'll also need a way to track of a list of tasks, a scheduler.
+We also need a way to track of a list of tasks, a scheduler.

 ```
 struct hc_task_list {